 What the CBO Does

 A month after the president submits his budget, CBO delivers an independent re-estimate of it.
 The office creates a set of economic assumptions.
-Congress uses that to compare the President's budget to other proposals.
+Congress uses that to compare the president's budget to other proposals.
 The office reviews federal spending and revenues each month.
 It also evaluates the 30-year impact of the president's budget.

 How It Affects the U.S. Economy